The-Bhatura-House/.github/profile/README.md

-### who are we?
-a corner on the internet where builders unite out of love for bhatura and ship like they eat chhole.
+### a corner on the internet where builders unite out of love for bhatura and ship like they eat chhole.